The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

-The negative values of $\tilde{q}_{\lambda}^{(-)}$ seen in the 4th column of Table~\ref{tab1}, as well as the positive ones given in the 3rd column, correspond to local measurements.
+In every case, $\lambda_P$ marks the scale below which the relative motion effects dominate over the background Hubble expansion and determine the local kinematics.\footnote{Following definition (\ref{lambdaP}), once the background values of $H$ and $q$ are fixed, the peculiar Jeans length ($\lambda_P$) associated with any given bulk flow depends on the latter's local expansion/contraction rate ($\tilde{\vartheta}$).
+Also note that, the lower the Hubble parameter, the stronger the relative-motion effects and the larger the value of $\lambda_P$.} When dealing with locally expanding bulk flows, $\lambda_P$ defines the $\tilde{q}^{(+)}=1$ threshold (dashed curve in Fig.~\ref{fig:tq+-}).
+For locally contracting bulk motions, on the other hand, $\lambda_P$ sets the ``transition scale''.
+There, as seen by an observer located at the centre of the bulk-flow domain, $\tilde{q}^{(-)}$ turns from positive to negative (solid curve in Fig.~\ref{fig:tq+-}).

+The negative values of $\tilde{q}^{(-)}$ (on scales smaller than the associated transition length) are mere local measurements, triggered by relative-motion effects.
 Globally, the universe is still decelerating with $q=0.5$.
-Therefore, the acceleration, or the over-deceleration, ``experienced'' by the associated bulk-flow observers are mere artifacts of their peculiar motion relative to the smooth Hubble flow.
-Nevertheless, the affected scales are large enough ($\lambda_P$ typically varies between a few and several Mpc -- see 5th column in Table~\ref{tab1}), to make this local effect appear as a recent global event (see Fig.~\ref{fig:PJeans} and also~\cite{T3} for further comments).\footnote{The surveys quoted in Table~\ref{tab1} measure the mean peculiar velocity at a given bulk-flow radius.
-Here, we have identified $\lambda$ with the diameter of the drifting domain, rather than its radius.
-This reduces the relative-motion effects on $\tilde{q}^{(\pm)}$ and on $\lambda_P$ by a factor of $8$ and $\sqrt{2}$ respectively.
-By so doing, we are somehow compensating for a potential overestimation in the values of $\tilde{\vartheta}$.
-Recall that, in the absence of direct measurements, $\tilde{\vartheta}$ has been obtained from the reported mean bulk velocity ($\langle\tilde{v}\rangle$) by means of dimensional analysis arguments.}
+Therefore, the acceleration ``experienced'' by the associated bulk-flow observers is a mere artifact of their peculiar motion relative to the smooth Hubble flow.\footnote{The same is also true for the apparent over-deceleration (with $\tilde{q}^{(+)}>1$) measured on scales smaller than $\lambda_P$ by observers inside locally expanding bulk flows.
+Globally, the universe is decelerating with $q=0.5$.} Nevertheless, the affected scales are large enough ($\lambda_P$ typically varies between few and several hundred Mpc -- see Eqs.~(\ref{lambdaP1}) and (\ref{lambdaP2})), to make this local effect appear as a recent global event (see Fig.~\ref{fig:PJeans} and also~\cite{T3} for further comments).